dragosrose/arduino-line-follower/readme.md

 - A kit that contains the necessary pieces to construct the line follower
 - The robot must be calibrated before starting to follow the line
 - The robot should move at a fast speed

+## Context

+This project was done at the Faculty of Mathematics and Informatics as part of the Introduction to Robotics 2022-2023 course.
+The objective of the project was to build a robot that could complete the course in under 20 seconds.
+Our team was able to complete the course in 24.6 seconds.

 ## The Line Follower in Action